 - The aggregate market structure was evaluated as not competitive.
 For almost all auctions held from 2007 to the present, the PJM region failed the three pivotal supplier test (TPS), which is conducted at the time of the auction.2 Structural market power is endemic to the capacity market. - The local market structure was evaluated as not competitive.
-For almost every auction held, all LDAs have failed the TPS test, which is conducted at the time of the auction.3 - Participant behavior was evaluated competitive in the 2021/2022 RPM Base Residual Auction.
+For almost every auction held, all LDAs have failed the TPS test, which is conducted at the time of the auction.3 - Participant behavior was evaluated as not competitive in the 2021/2022 RPM Base Residual Auction.
 Market power mitigation measures were applied when the capacity market seller failed the market power test for the auction, the submitted sell offer exceeded the defined offer cap, and the submitted sell offer, absent mitigation, would increase the market clearing price.
-But the net CONE times B offer cap under the capacity performance design, in the absence of 30 performance assessment hours, exceeds the competitive level and should be reevaluated for each BRA.
+But the net CONE times B offer cap under the capacity performance design, in the absence of performance assessment hours, exceeds the competitive level and should be reevaluated for each BRA.
 In the 2021/2022 RPM Base Residual Auction, some participants' offers were above the competitive level.
 The MMU recognizes that these market participants followed the capacity market rules by offering at less than the stated offer cap of Net CONE times B. But Net CONE times B is not a competitive offer when the expected number of performance assessment intervals is zero or a very small number and the non-performance charge rate is defined as Net CONE/30.
 Under these circumstances, a competitive offer, under the logic defined in PJM's capacity performance filing, is net ACR.
 That is the way in which most market participants offered in this and prior capacity performance auctions.

-- Market performance was evaluated as competitive based on the 2021/2022 RPM Base Residual Auction.
+- Market performance was evaluated as not competitive based on the 2021/2022 RPM Base Residual Auction.
 Although structural market power exists in the Capacity Market, a competitive outcome can result from the application of market power mitigation rules.
 The outcome of the 2021/2022 RPM Base Residual Auction was not competitive as a result of participant behavior which was not competitive, specifically offers which exceeded the competitive level. - Market design was evaluated as mixed because while there are many positive features of the Reliability Pricing Model (RPM) design and the capacity performance modifications to RPM, there are several features of the RPM design which still threaten competitive outcomes.
-These include the definition of DR which permits inferior products to substitute for capacity, the replacement capacity issue, the definition of unit offer parameters, the inclusion of imports which are not substitutes for internal capacity resources, and the definition of the default offer cap. - PJM did not run the 2022/2023 Base Residual Auction in 2019 because the capacity market design was found to be not just and reasonable by FERC and a final market design had not been approved.
+These include the definition of DR which permits inferior products to substitute for capacity, the replacement capacity issue, the definition of unit offer parameters, the inclusion of imports which are not substitutes for internal capacity resources, and the definition of the default offer cap.

-1 The values stated in this report for the RTO and LDAs refer to the aggregate level including all nested LDAs unless otherwise specified.
+The values stated in this report for the RTO and LDAs refer to the aggregate level including all nested LDAs unless otherwise specified.
 For example, RTO values include the entire PJM market and all LDAs.
 Rest of RTO values are RTO values net of nested LDA values.

 In the 2008/2009 RPM Third Incremental Auction, 18 participants in the RTO market passed the TPS test.
-In the 2018/2019 RPM Second Incremental Auction, 35 participants in the RTO market
+In the 2018/2019 RPM Second Incremental Auction, 35 participants in the RTO market passed the test.

-3 In the 2012/2013 RPM Base Residual Auction, six participants included in the incremental supply of EMAAC passed the TPS test.
+In the 2012/2013 RPM Base Residual Auction, six participants included in the incremental supply of EMAAC passed the TPS test.
 In the 2014/2015 RPM Base Residual Auction, seven participants in the incremental supply in MAAC passed the TPS test.
 In the 2021/2022 RPM First Incremental Auction, two participants in the incremental supply in EMAAC passed the TPS test.